 - Atrophic glossitis: erythematous, edematous, painful tongue with loss of tongue papillae (smooth, bald appearance)

-- ↓ Hemoglobin: anemia is typically defined as a hemoglobin level less than 2 SD below normal (for age and sex)
+- ↓ Hemoglobin: The WHO definition of anemia is a hemoglobin level less than two standard deviations below the mean (adjusted for age and sex), i.e.:

 - ↓ Hematocrit